 How We Can Help

 Next Phase Solution, LLC, a woman-owned small business, offers our Federal customers OnBase by Hyland, a versatile data information management solution developed here in the United States.
 OnBase can quickly deploy the “four actions” and assist agency CDOs meet new and evolving requirements.
 OnBase is a COTS, low-custom-code solution that is cloud architecture-friendly and will seamlessly merge legacy data systems into a single user interface to provide an enhanced enterprise information management capability.
 Data analytics will be presented in a smart dashboard that easily configures to meet user needs at different levels.
 Flexible, scalable and secure, OnBase easily evolves as customer requirements change.
 With enterprise data encrypted on the move or while at rest, OnBase is secure and helps counter insider-threat risks.
 On the GSA Schedule 70, Next Phase Solution, LLC is ready to help Federal agencies and CDOs comply with new requirements set forth in the OPEN Data Act and 21st Century IDEA.
-Contact us at (407) 440-1411 for a demonstration, visit our website at https://npsols.com, or email Christopher Sharpley, Managing Director of Federal Practice, at email@example.com.
+Contact us at (407) 440-1411 for a demonstration or reach out through email at firstname.lastname@example.org.